 Rules for Spider Solitaire

-Rules for the solitaire Spider Solitaire: Build eight sequences from King to Ace, challenging solitaire with three difficulty levels!
+Rules for the solitaire Spider Solitaire: Build eight sequences from King to Ace.
+Solitaire with three difficulty levels.
 Spider Solitaire is also known as Spider or Spiderette.

 About the Game

-Spider Solitaire is one of the most popular and challenging solitaire games.
-The game requires two decks of cards (104 cards) and plenty of patience.
-The name comes from a spider's eight legs, referring to the eight sequences you must build to win.
+Spider Solitaire is one of the most popular and demanding solitaire games.
+It uses two standard decks (104 cards) and takes some patience to get through.
+The name comes from a spider's eight legs, which refers to the eight sequences you need to complete to win.

-The goal is to arrange all cards into eight complete sequences from King to Ace in the same suit.
-When such a sequence is completed, it's automatically removed from the table.
+The goal is to arrange all cards into eight complete sequences from King down to Ace, all in the same suit.
+When a sequence is finished, it is automatically removed from the table.

 Setup

-The game is set up with 10 columns (tableau piles) in the play area:
+The game starts with 10 columns (tableau piles) in the play area:

 - The first 4 columns get 6 cards each